 The schedule is set up in order to enable research projects to commence from April, the beginning of the fiscal year.
-Accordingly, the call for proposals takes place in July of the previous year, and after a review process, a notice of review results is sent promptly by the end of the previous funding year to each research institution.
+Accordingly, the call for proposals takes place in May of the previous year, and after a review process, a notice of review results is sent promptly by the end of the previous funding year to each research institution.

-The timing of calls for proposals and provisional grant decisions is being brought forward incrementally from the 2022 funding year.
-In the 2024 funding year, the call for proposals for large-scale research categories (such as Specially Promoted Research) is scheduled to be commenced from April of the preceding year, so that notice of review results in most research categories will be completed before the end of the preceding funding year.
+Starting from the fiscal 2022 funding year, the timing of calls for proposals is being brought forward by increments.
+In the 2023 funding year, calls for proposals in Grant-in-Aid for Transformative Research Areas (A/B) started in May the preceding year, and in the 2024 funding year, calls for proposals for large-scale research categories (Specially Promoted Research etc.) will start in April the preceding year.
+As a result, applicants will be notified of the review results for many research categories before the end of preceding funding year.